2022 Chevrolet Traverse Trim Levels, Configurations & Comparisons.

 To help achieve this goal, this guide will detail the differences between all of the 2022 Chevrolet Traverse trim levels.

-Compare the 2022 Chevrolet Traverse LS vs LT Cloth Trims.
+Compare the LS vs LT Cloth Trims.
 What is the difference?

 The powertrain for the Traverse will not help buyers decide which version they want.
 All are moved around town by a 3.6L V6 engine that creates 310-horsepower and 266 lb-ft of torque.
 A nine-speed automatic transmission and front-wheel drive are standard across the board.
 Even the entry-level LS can be upgraded to all-wheel drive.